 Final Rising

-Cover the shaped bread with a kitchen towel and allow it to rise again for approximately 30 minutes until it puffs up slightly.
+Cover with a towel and let it rise again about 30 minutes until slightly puffy.

 Baking the Bread